sonphantrung/AIHubDocs-en/README.md

 - This project is a beginner-friendly documentation of RVC (Retrieval-based Voice Conversion) & related apps, made by members of the AI Hub community.

 - Here you'll find simple & convenient guides verified by experts in RVC.
-<u>Topics include</u>: model training, inference, audio isolation, datasets, TensorBoard, & more.
+<ins>Topics include</ins>: model training, inference, audio isolation, datasets, TensorBoard, & more.
 Either locally or through the cloud.

 ## Contributions
 - We are in early development, so we'll appreciate any feedback, big or small.